Hyfertech/Hyfer/README.md

-# FMS
+# Hyfer
-A temporary website for Financial State Machine.
+A temporary website for Hyfer Tech.

 #TODO
-Connect to linked in
+Connect to linkedin
+Add logo to status bar
+Add links to our apps